bsc-pm/ovni/doc/emulation/index.md

 The linter mode enables more tests which are disabled from the default mode to prevent costly operations running in the emulator by default.
 The linter tests are enabled when running the ovni testsuite.

+## Emulation models

+Each component is implemented in an emulation model, which consists of the following elements:

+- A single byte model identification (for example `O`).
+- A set of runtime events with that model identification (see the [list of events](events)).
+- Rules that determine which sequences of events are valid.
+- The emulation hooks that process each event and modify the state of the emulator.
+- A set of channels that output the states from the emulator.
+- A set of Paraver views that present the information in a timeline.

+All the models are independent and can be instrumented at the same time.